RobDavenport/Game-Design/Projects/Concept/Dice Based Roguelike.md

 ### **Story and Setting**

 In the arid wastelands of the frontier, where the sun scorches the earth and legends are born from dust, a new force has risen from the grave.
-The **Boneslingers**, once legendary heroes and villains of the Old West, have been resurrected by dark, arcane powers.
+Once legendary heroes and villains of the Old West, have been resurrected by dark, arcane powers.
 No longer bound by the constraints of life, they now wield dice carved from the bones of the fallen, each roll determining their fate in the battle between life and death.

-The player takes on the role of a newly awakened Boneslinger, a hero brought back to life by a powerful necromancer.
-These heroes come from various backgrounds—bounty hunters, sheriffs, outlaws, and more—all endowed with the necromancer's magic and equipped with bone dice that hold ancient and mysterious powers.
+The player takes on the role of a newly awakened hero brought back to life by a powerful necromancer.
+These heroes come from various backgrounds, endowed with the necromancer's magic and equipped with bone dice that hold ancient and mysterious powers.
 Each dice roll becomes a decisive factor in duels, battles, and quests, allowing the player to harness the power of the dead to overcome challenges and adversaries.

 ### **Setting:**